Federal Deposit Insurance Corporation (FDIC)

 Resolution of Insolvent Banks

 Once a bank has been declared insolvent and closed by either the US Office of the Comptroller of Currency or the state banking department, the Federal Deposit Insurance Corporation is appointed as the receiver.
 As the receiver, the agency is tasked with protecting investor funds and recovering debts owed to the creditors of the failed institution.
-The functions performed by the FDIC as the receiver are distinct from the agency’s functions as a deposit insurer.
-A receiver is expected to market the assets of the failed bank, liquidate them, and distribute the proceeds to the creditors.
+The functions performed by the FDIC, as the receiver, are distinct from the agency’s functions as a deposit insurer.
+A receiver is expected to market the assets of the failed bank, liquidate them, and distribute the proceeds to creditors.
 They may collect all money owed to the institution and perform all functions consistent with the appointment.

 The FDIC has various options to help solve failed institution’s financial challenges.
-The most used option is to sell the deposits and loans of the bank to another bank.
+The most commonly used option is to sell the deposits and loans of the bank to another bank.
 Depositors of the failed bank automatically become members of the receiving institution and can access their funds this way.
 Also, as the insurer, the FDIC may pay all the failed bank’s depositors the full amounts of their insured deposits.
 Depositors with uninsured funds do not receive their full reimbursements immediately.
 Instead, they are issued with receivership certificates that guarantee them a portion of the receiver’s collection after the liquidation of the bank’s assets.
 Alternatively, the receiver may decide to set up a new institution to take over the assets and liabilities of the failed bank.
 The new institution may dispose of the assets and liabilities or pledge them to the FDIC in its corporate capacity.

 Learn more about banks: